colbyj/bride-of-frankensystem/docs/reference/configuration.rst

 External ID Settings (MTurk/Prolific)
 -------------------------------------

 These settings control the ``/external_id`` page for collecting participant IDs from recruitment platforms.
+See :doc:`/deploying/recruiting`.

 .. list-table::
    :header-rows: 1